niplav/site/notes.md

 rights are respected, but there is no financial assistance by governments or AGI corporations.

-What wealth does one need to have to survive, ideally indefinitely?
+How much wealth does one need to have to survive, ideally indefinitely?

+__Finding__: If you lose your job at the start of the singularity, with monthly spending of \$1k, you need ~\$71k in total of capital.
+This number doesn't look very sensitive to losing one's job slightly later.

 At the moment, the world economy is growing at a pace that leads to doublings in [GWP](https://en.wikipedia.org/wiki/Gross_World_Product)